Best Films of 2017: More Lists!

 Some observations:

 - Two films, Dunkirk and Lady Bird, were picked as the top film of 2017 on two lists below.
-No other film made the no. 1 slot than once.
+No other film made the no. 1 slot more than once.

 - No film was named more often than The Florida Project, which appears on seven lists.
 Right on its heels, though, are five films that were picked six times.
 In ranked order, they are: Graduation (my no. 2 film), Personal Shopper, Dunkirk (my no. 3), Get Out (for me a runner-up), and A Quiet Passion.